Kemen: Legend of The Void Walker

 "I have already sent a crew to rebuild your home.
 What would you have me do with that?"

-"Everything we had is lost.
+"Everything we had was lost.
 Do what you like with the house.
 My brother and I will start fresh."

 "Gildor!
 What are you saying?
 I don't want this."